brumik/ollama-obsidian-indexer/README.md

 This will use the `.env` file that you have.
 I am figuring out how to define the env variables on runtime.

+## Docker

+The project ships with a `Dockerfile`.
+You can use this file in a docker compose.
+It should use the env variables and start the python service.
+You still need to pass one way or another the .env file.

 ## Further developemnt

 I am looking into ways how to create a Dockerfile and copmose file that sets